Explore the UK legal position and main issues employers face when dealing with sexual orientation discrimination in the workplace

 The Employment Appeal Tribunal agreed that the law firm had discriminated against the barrister on the basis of his sexual orientation as the handwritten note was ‘offensive and insulting on its face’ and could constitute a detriment to the employee.

-Statistics published by the Employment Tribunals Service show that between April 2014 and March 2015 the median award in successful sexual orientation discrimination claims was £6,000 with the highest award being £80,783 (compared with £27,659 in the previous year).
+Statistics published by the Employment Tribunals Service show that between April 2016 and March 2017 the average award in sexual orientation discrimination claims was £6,026 with the highest award being £8,460 (compared with £80,783 in the previous year).

-In Ditton v CP Publishing Ltd (S/101638/06, S/107918/05, F080/199 May 2006) a gay sales manager who quit after only eight days with the company, was awarded over £120,000 in compensation.
-He had been called persistent homophobic comments by a senior employee including 'Stoke on Trent' (as rhyming slang for 'bent') and 'you wee poof'.
-There had clearly been both direct discrimination and harassment on the ground of sexual orientation.
-Medical evidence determined that Mr Ditton had been psychologically damaged by the experience, which explained his inability to get further employment.
-In view of the potential earning power of the job rising to £85,000 per year, the Tribunal awarded £10,000 for injury to feelings, £76,937 for pecuniary loss, £5,291 interest and £26,081 extra for the company's failure to follow statutory procedures.
+In Ditton v CP Publishing Ltd (2006) a gay sales manager, who quit after only eight days with the company, was awarded over £120,000.
+He had received persistent homophobic comments from a senior employee, including rhyming slang for 'bent' and 'you wee poof'.
+There was both direct discrimination and harassment.
+Medical evidence proved Ditton was psychologically damaged by the experience, which explained his inability to get further employment.
+In view of the potential earning power of the job (£85,000 p.a.) the tribunal awarded him £10,000 for injury to feelings, £76,937 for financial loss, £5,291 interest and £26,081 extra for failure to follow statutory procedures.

-The case Peter Lewis v HSBC Bank plc (UKEAT/0364/06/RN and UKEAT/0412/06/RN 19 December 2006, EAT) is another illustration of the uncapped nature of sexual orientation discrimination claims.
-An employee claimed £5m compensation from HSBC bank for unfair dismissal and discrimination on grounds of sexual orientation.
-He was the former global head of equity trading at the bank and was dismissed from his £1 million a year job in February 2005 for gross personal misconduct when another employee alleged that he had performed a lewd act and looked at him while they were at the bank's gym.
-The employee did not recover the £5 million compensation claimed, essentially because the decision to dismiss was wholly attributable to a genuine and legitimate conclusion that the employee was guilty of the gross misconduct alleged.
-However, the employer inevitably incurred significant legal costs defending the claim.
+Peter Lewis v HSBC Bank plc (2006) illustrates the uncapped nature of sexual orientation discrimination claims.
+The former global head of equity trading claimed £5m from HSBC for unfair dismissal and sexual orientation discrimination.
+He was dismissed from his £1 million a year job when another employee alleged that he had performed a lewd act and looked at him while they were at the bank's gym.
+The employee did not recover the £5 million, essentially because the decision to dismiss him was found to be based on a reasonable belief that the employee was guilty of the gross misconduct.
+However, the employer lost significant sums in legal costs defending the claim.

 Q: If there is an equal opportunities policy in place is there anything else an employer should do to deal with prejudice banter or heterosexual machismo in the workplace?